stackbit-projects/groovy-mango-647d3/content/pages/index.md

   - section_id: services
     type: section_grid
     title: What I Do
-    subtitle: What im capable of
+    subtitle: what im capable of
     col_number: two
     is_numbered: true
     grid_items: